PhD Student Orientation Schedule

 PhD Contact and Additional Information

 If you have additional questions, please feel free to send an email to your student buddy.
-You may also contact CS Graduate Admissions at (650) 725-3140 or firstname.lastname@example.org.
+You may also contact PhD student services at firstname.lastname@example.org.
 For Ph.D. program information, contact Jayanthi Subramanian via e-mail.

 We look forward to seeing you at our new student orientation this Autumn!!